Cyprus–Russia relations: Economic relations

 Cyprus is officially the third largest foreign investor in the Russian economy; most of foreign direct investments from Cyprus are in fact, Russian capitals hidden offshore for tax and legal protection purposes.

-The cooperation with other Russian regions - Tatarstan, St.Petersburg, Krasnodar Region develops steadily.
-On March 22, 2005 the Memorandum on Cooperation between the Ministry of Trade and Economic Cooperation of the Republic of Tatarstan and the Ministry of Commerce, Industry and Tourism of the Republic of Cyprus was signed.
+The cooperation with other Russian regions - Tatarstan, St.Petersburg, Krasnodar Region has developed steadily.
+On March 22, 2005, the Memorandum on Cooperation between the Ministry of Trade and Economic Cooperation of the Republic of Tatarstan and the Ministry of Commerce, Industry and Tourism of the Republic of Cyprus was signed.

 The unilateral decision by the European Union in March 2013 imposing a levy on Cypriot bank accounts to finance its bailout fund was angrily received by representatives of the Russian state.
 Based on previous negotiations with the EU, it was expected that Russia extends its five-year loan obligations towards Cyprus but the recent EU fiscal regulations, which heavily weigh on Russian assets in Cyprus, will likely affect Moscow's decision on restructuring its loan to the island nation.

+In 2021 Russia exported $214m of goods to Cyprus, the main item being $60m of tug boats, Cyprus exported $95m of goods to Russia, with $31m of aircraft being the main item.
+Between 1995 and 2021 Russian exports rose by an average of 1.92% p.a. whereas Cypriot exports have fallen by an average of 2.13% p.a.